-- High Speed: Since all the resources are utilized properly the Processing time for the query is comparatively faster than the other data processing tools have a much clear picture.
+- High Speed: Since all the resources are utilized properly, the query processing time is comparatively faster than the other data processing tools that have a much clearer picture.

-- Bulk Data Processing: Be larger the data size EMR has the capability for processing of huge amount of data in ample time.
+- Bulk Data Processing: Be larger the data size EMR can process huge amounts of data in ample time.

-- Cost-Effective: Being cost-effective it is cheaper than any other alternative available that makes it strong over the industry usage.
-Since the pricing is less we can accommodate over large amounts of data and can process them within budget.
+- Cost-Effective: Being cost-effective, it is cheaper than any other alternative available, making it strong over industry usage.
+Since the pricing is less, we can accommodate large amounts of data and process them within budget.

-- AWS Integrated: It is integrated with all the services of AWS that makes easy availability under a roof so the security, storage, networking everything is integrated in one place.
+- AWS Integrated: It is integrated with all the services of AWS that makes easy availability under a roof, so the security, storage, networking, everything is integrated into one place.

-- Security: It comes with an amazing Security group to control the inbound and outbound traffic also the use of IAM Roles makes it more secure as it comes up with various permissions that make data secure.
+- Security: It comes with an amazing Security group to control the inbound and outbound traffic.
+Also, IAM Roles’ use makes it more secure as it comes up with various permissions that make data secure.

-- Monitoring and deployment: we have proper monitoring tools for all the application that is running over EMR clusters that makes it transparent and easy for analysis portion also it comes with an auto-deployment feature where the application is configured and deployed automatically.
+- Monitoring and deployment: we have proper monitoring tools for all the applications running over EMR clusters, making it transparent and easy for the analysis portion.
+It also comes with an auto-deployment feature where the application is configured and deployed automatically.

-There are a lot more advantages to having EMR as a better choice other cluster computation method.
+There are a lot more advantages to having EMR as a better choice than other cluster computation methods.

 AWS EMR Pricing

 EMR comes with an amazing price listing that attracts developers or the market towards it.
-Since it comes with an on-demand pricing feature we can use it just over an hourly basis and number of nodes in our cluster.
+Since it comes with an on-demand pricing feature, we can use it just over an hourly basis and the number of nodes in our cluster.
 We can pay for a per-second rate for every second we use with one minute as a minimum.
-We also can choose our instances to be used as Reserved Instances or Spot Instances, the spot being much cost saving.
+We also can choose our instances to be used as Reserved Instances or Spot Instances, the spot being much cost-saving.

 We can calculate the total bill over a simple monthly calculator from the below link:-

-For more details over the exact pricing details you can refer the doc below by Amazon:-
+For more details over the exact pricing details, you can refer to the doc below by Amazon:-

-From the above article, we saw how EMR can be used for the fair processing of big data with all the resources being utilized conventionally.
+From the above article, we saw how EMR could be used to fair data processing with all the resources being utilized conventionally.

-Having EMR solves our basic problem of data processing and reduces much the processing time by a good number, being cost-effective it is easy and convenient to use.
+Having EMR solves our basic data processing problem and reduces the processing time by a good number, being cost-effective.
+In addition, it is easy and convenient to use.

 This has been a guide to AWS EMR.
-Here we discuss an introduction to AWS EMR along its Working and the Architecture as well as the Advantages.
+Here we discuss an introduction to AWS EMR and its Working and Architecture and Advantages.
 You can also go through our other suggested articles to learn more –